meliajm/bento/notes.md

 how is bento associating menu items and what is the deal with order where it is not?!!!!

 [] crud for bento boxes
+[] security

-[x] update for bento is not deleting items from list [] security
+[?????] update for bento is not deleting items from list

 omniauth user